uriel1998/ainkcontracts/AInk_contract_author_anthology.md

 ##AUTHOR COPIES

 Authors will be able to order copies of The Anthology *or any other work from Alliteration Ink* at cost to the publisher.
 These copies may be sold by the authors;  these do not count toward royalty calculations.

 Authors will have a free electronic copy in ePub, Kindle, and PDF formats made available to them.
+These may not be redistributed.

 *optional* Each author will have one print author copy sent to their address of choice for free.